Table of contents

 This team of designers has created multiple ebook cover design winners for The Book Cover Designer’s monthly cover contest.
 Their custom ebook cover designs cost $349, while their pre-made covers sell for $99.
 This family business out of Canada also offers fast and professional book formatting.

 This team provides book cover services, formatting, and even book trailer packages.
 You can see over 800 samples on their website to see their proven track record of creating stunning books.
-Their custom book cover design packages range from $495-$820, or predesigned ebook covers cost $195.
+Their custom book cover design packages range from $645-$820, or predesigned ebook covers cost $145.
+Packages that include interior cover design as well as interior formatting start at $1070.
 Bonus: For Kindlepreneur readers only, there’s a 5% discount if you use the code: KINDLE5

 This full-service agency has designed hundreds of custom book covers for $550.
 In addition to cover designs, this team offers ghostwriting, editing, proofreading, formatting, book description writing, and audiobook production.

-A team for everything self-publishing, they have packages and individual services for book cover design, editing, formatting, audiobook narration, author branding, and more.
-Their cover design service starts at $149.
+A team for everything self-publishing, they have publishing packages that include author coaching, angel writing, book cover design, editing, interior design, online distribution, bestseller promotions, media outreach campaigns, audiobook production, and more.
+Their cover design service starts at $499.

 Here’s a small design team that creates custom covers for print books and ebooks, as well as formatting services.
 Their service ranges from $310-$679.